byu24/at.sc.db/README.md

 ## Initial set up

 ### Packages and programs
 Install the necessary programs you will need to run this package.
-Install the binaries for SRATools, HKlibs, Bcftools, Samtools, DROP-SEQ-Tools, and Gffread.
+Install the binaries for SRATools, BBtools, HKlibs, Bcftools, Samtools, DROP-SEQ-Tools, and Gffread.
 The two required Python packages are STAR and UMAP.
 You will also need to have R installed for the final analysis.

 Clone the PSCREEN repository for the code utilized in this project.
 ```git clone https://github.com/byu24/at.sc.db.git```